ARCSnake V2: Mechanical Adaptations For An Amphibious Multi-Domain Screw-Propelled Snake-Like Robot: Amphibious Capability Design

 \subsubsection{U-Joint}

-To enable snake-like undulatory locomotion, angle the vector of the screw propulsion, and traverse changes in terrain elevation, ARCSnake V2 incorporates an active universal (U-) joint at each interlink connection.
-The U-joint provides a hemispherical range of motion, offering over $180^\circ$ of rotation in both the pitch and yaw axes, which is critical for reproducing the lateral undulations characteristic of snake robots.
-Each axis is actuated via a cable-driven mechanism powered by an RMD-X8 Pro motor with an internal 5:1 gearbox and an external 1.8:1 reduction, resulting in a continuous torque sufficient to lift an adjacent link.
+To enable snake-like undulatory locomotion, angle the vector of the screw propulsion, and traverse changes in terrain elevation, ARCSnake incorporates an active universal (U-) joint at each interlink connection, see in Fig \ref{fig: big figure} section (C) in purple.
+The U-joint provides a hemispherical range of motion, offering over $180^\circ$ of rotation in both the pitch and yaw axes.
+In V2 each axis is actuated by a cable-driven mechanism powered by an RMD-X8 Pro motor with an internal 5:1 gearbox and an external 1.8:1 reduction, providing continuous torque sufficient to lift an adjacent link.
+As seen in Fig \ref{fig: big figure} section (C), the full U-joint is built from two half U-joints, which are connected through a block that aligns the two halves together with a $90\degree$ phase difference, creating the full universal joint.
 Motor encoders are used for high-resolution position sensing and closed-loop control.
-The motor is connected to a resin printed pulley that the D12 M-RIG MAX coils around to allow the motor to rotate the U-Joint.
+The motor is connected to a resin-printed pulley, which the D12 M-RIG MAX coils around, allowing the motor to rotate the U-joint.